The Death Of A Muslim Cleric Again Raises Questions About Erdogan’s Rule

 2016 Turkish coup

-Turkey’s Foreign Minister Hakan Fidan, speaking of Gulen’s death, describing the cleric as the leader of a “dark organization” said the country’s fight against the group would continue.
+Turkey’s Foreign Minister Hakan Fidan, speaking of Gulen’s death, described the cleric as the leader of a “dark organization” and said the country’s fight against the group would continue.

 “Our nation’s determination in the fight against terrorism will continue, and this news of his death will never lead us to complacency,” he said.